 I put this Frequently Asked Questions (FAQ) together to answer some of the rumours that are running around.

 Change.org petition requests (EDIT July 15: Apparently, while you cannot ‘unsign’ a petition on change.org, you CAN change the petition question after someone has signed the petition.
-This is crazy to me and completely undermines the validity of any petition generated by change.org.
+This is not acceptable to me and completely undermines the validity of any petition generated by change.org.
 The Dartmouth petition has been edited and the questions changed since I posted this blog article.)

 1 restore the name Dartmouth as a mailing address and for voter registration and ID